FlyinKat/CSC309_A3/FastTrack/project.md

 Courier Listing Details Page:

 The details about the customer listing are provided in this page, including his/her contact info.
 Users should click on the e-mail address provided to send them an e-mail.
 If there is a recommendation, it will be listed below the customer details, otherwise it will say “No recommendations”.
+The "Rate" button redirects the user to the ratings page.
 The “Back” button returns them to the search results page.

+Ratings Page:

+Here, the user (customer) can rate and comment about his/her experience with a particular courier.
+The "Rate" button will store the user's rating toward the courier.
+The "Back" button returns the user to the home page.

 Administration: